 Since 1954, CALS has offered their students unique opportunities to study abroad via the CALS Exchange program.
-Through reciprocal agreements with select universities, CALS students integrate themselves into a partner university abroad, taking classes and living alongside degree-seeking students.
+CALS students are able to internationalize their academic experience by integrating themselves into a partner university abroad, taking classes and living alongside degree-seeking students.
 The CALS Exchange programs are rooted in, and in many cases designed by, CALS faculty affiliated to an international academic institution or university department that complements your academic program.
 Students who have previously gone on exchange have found it to be a rewarding experience as it has added an international dimension to their degree, challenged them academically and facilitated the development of new skills, and enhanced their personal growth and self-confidence.

 What is unique about this program?

 Education and research are at the highest international level with 5,000 academic staff and 8 Nobel Prize laureates.

 What is unique about Copenhagen?

 For a number of years, Copenhagen has ranked high in international surveys for its quality of life.
-Although it is one of the world's most expensive cities, it is also one of the most liveable with its public transport, facilities for cyclists and its environmental policies.
+Although it is one of the world's most expensive cities, it is also one of the most livable with its public transport, facilities for cyclists and its environmental policies.
 Copenhagen has one of the world's most dedicated bike cultures and plans to become the first carbon-neutral capital by 2025.
 Already now, the city has more bicycles than people.
-In elevating Copenhagen to "most liveable city" in 2013, Monocle pointed to its open spaces, increasing activity on the streets, city planning in favour of cyclists and pedestrians, and features to encourage inhabitants to enjoy city life with an emphasis on community, culture and cuisine.
+In elevating Copenhagen to "most livable city" in 2013, Monocle pointed to its open spaces, increasing activity on the streets, city planning in favour of cyclists and pedestrians, and features to encourage inhabitants to enjoy city life with an emphasis on community, culture and cuisine.

 How do I apply?

-Step Two: Meet with a CALS Exchange Advisor
+- Meet with the CALS Exchange Advisor